 Applying for the Master Program in Computer Science

-The application for our Master Program in Computer Science is possible only via the UniAssist web page, which allows you to submit your application electronically.
-Please go to the Uni-Assist online portal for applicants at https://www.uni-assist.de/online/?lang=en
+The application for our Master Program in Computer Science is possible only via the Uni-Assist web page, which allows you to submit your application electronically.
+Please find all information about the Uni-Assist portal at https://www.uni-assist.de/.
+You can log in to the site at https://my.uni-assist.de/online/.

-After logging in, select Application → Universities (Master) → North Rhine Westphalia → Paderborn.
+After logging in, select Application → Universities (Master) → North Rhine Westphalia → Paderborn University.
 From there you will receive all information you need to register for our Computer Science program.
 Before registering, please check whether you meet the following admission requirements:

 - You need a Bachelor in Computer Science or in a comparable Bachelor program.
 When you submit your application, we will check whether your Bachelor fulfills this requirement.
 It is important that you have a solid background in the following areas: Your Bachelor should contain at least 20 credits in Software Engineering, at least 20 credits in Theoretical Computer Science, at least 15 credits in Technical Informatics and at least 15 credits in Basic Mathematics of Computer Science.